lkoepsel/AVR_C/README.md

 ### Instructions
 As shown above, this one is for the Arduino Uno board and a Mac.
 For *Make* to work, you need to perform the following:
-1. Copy the contents above and paste them into a file called *env.make*
+1. Copy the contents [from here](./docs/env_make.md) and paste them into a file called *env.make*
 2. The file needs to sit at the top level, the same level as this *README* and the programming folders *Library* and *examples*, as in *AVR_C/env.make*.
-3. Every installation will have to set the following:
+3. **Every installation** will have to set the following:

 * **SERIAL =** to the serial port to which your board is connected

+#### Multiple Ways to Determine Your Serial Port
+1. Open the *Arduino IDE* and go to *Tools -> Port* and write down the port which has *(Arduino Uno)* after it.
+If you aren't using an *Uno*, it might not identify itself.
+Which means you might have to guess, or unplug your board and see which one goes away.
+2. In your *CLI*, enter `ls /dev/tty*` and it will respond with a list of serial interfaces.
+For the *Uno*, its typically *ttyACM0* or *ttyUSB0*.
+3. In your *CLI*, enter `tio -l` and it will respond with a list of devices.
+4. Open *CoolTerm*, it will provide a drop-down of devices which make sense.

 The remaining parameters default values will work.
 If you have a board different than an *Arduino Uno R3 or equivalent*, you might need to adjust the parameters below:

 ### Board (MCU, F_CPU, BAUD)
 * **MCU** is the processor used, typically *atmega328p* or it could be the *atmega328pb* for the *Microchip Xplained Mini* board.
 * **F_CPU** is the clock speed of the processor.
 * **BAUD** is the desired serial baud rate of the board.
-I set it as high as possible.
+I set it to 250000, as this is the fastest, most reliable setting.

 ### Tool Chain (TOOLCHAIN and OS)
 The *Makefile* uses two variables from the env.make file, `TOOLCHAIN = ` and `OS =`, which allows you to use either, a system-installed toolchain (default) or the toolchain installed by the legacy *Arduino (1.8.x) IDE*.

-In order to use the latter, perform the following steps in the env.make file:
+You *may* use the latter by performing the following steps in the env.make file:
 1. Add *arduino* to the `TOOLCHAIN` variable as in `TOOLCHAIN = arduino`
 2. Add  *mac*, *raspberry* or *windows* to the `OS =` line to indicate the OS your PC is running

-If either is missing, *make* will assume you are using the GNU tool chain.
+If either is missing, *make* will assume you are using the GNU tool chain, **which is the preferable solution**.

 ### Code Size (LIBRARY)
 In some situations, its advantageous **to not use** the AVR_C library (*/Library*), to reduce code size.
 You can change this using the Makefile.